 Foggy boosts ghost making Mewtwo with Shadow Ball into the number 2 counter after Raikou.
 Again, that psychic, ghost Mewtwo combo is super useful!

 Good Counter in Windy

 Windy boosts a double Psychic Mewtwo enough to make him decent against Kyogre, coming in fourth overall.

 Good Counter in Clear

 Kyogre is a water pokemon and is boosted in the rain.
 This may be one of those weird situations where you hope for rainy weather when you’re out walking because you get a boosted Kyogre, saving so much stardust and candy.
 Hurray.
 Plus it makes his strongest counter, Raikou, even stronger!
 Double win!
 On the downside, rainy weather Kyogre is going to be a very tough fight.
-You will almost certainly need 2 battle parties for this one so try and catch some level 30-35 Eevee and grass Pokemon and evolve them regardless of ivs.
-They make a great second party/
+You will almost certainly need 2 battle parties for this one so try and catch some level 30-35 Eevee and grass Pokemon and evolve them regardless of IVS.
+They make a great second party.

 Jolteon lovers had to scroll a long way to find it but here we are, Jolteon has a use again!
-The outclassed Eeveelution makes an appearence.
+The outclassed Eeveelution makes an appearance.
 Basically, you just want to electrocute the crud outta Kyogre when it’s raining.

 DO A RAIN DANCE